Romeo Juliet (2015 film): Plot

-Aishwarya is a flight attendant, and having grown up in an orphanage, she believes marrying into a wealthy family is the only way to find happiness.
-After meeting Karthik on a flight, she assumes he is rich and continues to dig for more information on where he lives and what he does for work.
-On the other hand, Karthik falls in love with Aishwarya for her charm and beauty, but when she finds out that Karthik is only a personal trainer renting bachelor quarters, she breaks up with him.
+Aishwarya is an air hostess, and she grew up in an orphanage, growing up deprived of money, so Aishwarya believes that marrying into a rich family is the only way to find happiness in her life.
+After Aishwarya meets Karthik on a flight, Aishwarya falls in love with Karthik, assuming Karthik is rich and Aishwarya continues to dig for more information on where Karthik lives and what Karthik does for work.
+On the other hand, Karthik also falls in love with Aishwarya for her charm and beauty, but when Aishwarya finds out the truth that Karthik is only a gym trainer, and Karthik is renting bachelor quarters, Aishwarya breaks up with Karthik.
 Although Karthik tries to convince Aishwarya that their relationship can work out even without riches, Aishwarya is persistent on money being the essential factor.
-She humiliates Karthik on a day out when he can prove that he can look after her.
+Aishwarya humiliates Karthik on a day out when he can prove that he can look after her for a day.

-A few months later, Aishwarya enters into a relationship with Arjun, a wealthy rich business magnate and his family agrees to their wedding.
-Karthik comes to her engagement party with a gift and lets her know the next day that he's ecstatic that she's moved on, but her job now is to find him a suitable girl to move on with, or he'll let Arjun know of their past together.
-Aishwarya tries to get out of it but eventually takes the task seriously.
-After many failed attempts, she connects him with Nisha.
-Karthik and Nisha hit it off right away, but Aishwarya finds that she has enjoyed spending time with Karthik again, and they part amicably, promising to hang out again soon.
+A few months later, Aishwarya enters into a relationship with Arjun, a rich business magnate and Arjun's family agrees to Arjun's and Aishwarya's wedding.
+Karthik comes to Arjun's and Aishwarya's engagement party with a gift and lets her know the next day that he's ecstatic that she's moved on, but Aishwarya's job now is to find Karthik a suitable girl to move on with, or Karthik will let Arjun know of Karthik's and Aishwarya's past together.
+Aishwarya tries to get out of it but she eventually takes the task seriously.
+After so many failed attempts, Aishwarya connects Karthik with Nisha.
+Karthik and Nisha gets into their relationship, but Aishwarya finds that she has enjoyed spending time with Karthik again, and they part amicably, promising to hang out again soon.